thomashigginbotham/raven-pattern-library/README.md

 1. From the command line, change to the directory where the files were downloaded.
 1. Run `npm install`.
-1. Run `npm run build-ng`.

 ### Usage

 Run `npm run serve` to start a development server that watches for changes.
+(Note: using `npm run serve -- -o` will automatically open your browser to the correct URL.)

 When you’re ready to publish, use `npm run build` to create a **dist** folder, ready for deployment on another server.

-*Note: Use `npm run serve -- -o` to automatically open your browser.*

 ## Copyright/License